saulpw/aipl/README.md

 - `!filter`: filter rows by bool, keeping TrueS
 - `!llm-embedding`: text or prompt -> embedding
 - `!cluster n=10`: cluster rows by embedding into n clusters; add label column
-- `!select colname1 colname2`: new table with only these columns
+- `!columns colname1 colname2`: new table with only these columns

 ## operator implementation